 To make this huge list of chord types more manageable, it is possible to filter the chord types and search for them.
 Tap on the ‘Type’ header or the ‘funnel’ button to change the filter.

-Lists all chord types supported by smartChord.
+Lists all popular chord types and represents all available chords for the tools and features in smartChord.
 There may be some exotic types that are not listed, but they are really rare.
-If there is a chord which is worth to be listed, please send us a new chord type request.
+In this case, you can add the missing chord types from the Chord dictionary or you can send us a new chord type request.